mirzausman371/Test-Task/src/pages/docs/v1/06-smart-contract-integration/01-quick-start.md

 ## Setting up npm

-In order to reference the Kwikswap contracts, you should use the npm artifacts we deploy containing the core and periphery smart contracts and interfaces.
+In order to reference the Brainaut contracts, you should use the npm artifacts we deploy containing the core and periphery smart contracts and interfaces.
 To add npm dependencies, we first initialize the npm package.
 We can run `npm init` in the same directory to create a `package.json` file.
 You can accept all the defaults and change it later.